• Skip to primary navigation

 Notes

-It is extremely important to thoroughly grease and flour the pan or use a nonstick baking spray.
-This cake is likely to stick to the pan otherwise, especially if the surface of the pan is not nonstick.
+It is extremely important to use a nonstick baking spray if you are using a traditional Scandinavian almond cake loaf pan.
+This cake is likely to stick to the pan otherwise, even if the surface of the pan is nonstick.

 Nutrition